quasilyte/vcgj7-game/README.md

 # vcgj7-game

-This game is my submission to the Vas3k-Club 7th game jam
+This game is my submission to the Vas3k-Club 7th game jam.